 Prior to founding Forward Paths, Denise was a certified Guardian Ad Litem with the 5th Circuit Court, State of Florida.
 She is the mother of eight children, two of whom were internationally adopted.
 She also has two beautiful grand daughters.
 Denise and her husband, Jimmy, own an independent retail pharmacy, Burry's Pharmacy, in Leesburg, Florida.
 In 2017, Denise was awarded the Mayors Award by the City of Leesburg and the Humanitarian Award by the Leesburg Chamber of Commerce.
 In 2018, the Leesburg Partnership presented her with the Community Service Award and in 2019, she was awarded the Anna H. Settles Leadership Award at the Altrusa International Convention in Reno, Nevada.
 She currently serves as the Chair for the Salvation Army's Senior Housing and Homelessness Committee for Lake and Sumter County.

 Jacob is a native of Lake County, born and raised in Leesburg, Florida.
-As one of eight children, he is a strong believer in the "It takes a village…" mentality.
+As one of eight children, he is a strong believer in the "It takes a village..." mentality.
 While attending the University of Florida, he developed a passion for helping others as he volunteered with the Arts in Medicine program at Shands Children's Hospital.
 Jacob is currently a Realtor with Olde Town Brokers in Orlando, where he remains active with other non-profit organizations.
-When he isn't working or volunteering, he's often traveling with his husband, learning about different cultures and meeting interesting people.
+When he isn't working or volunteering, he's probably traveling, eating Indian food, or enjoying live theatre.